Key Takeaways

 Key features:

-What to know: The managed service model is similar to Thrawn's in that programs aren't operating software independently.
+What to know: The managed service model is similar to Thrawn's and Scheduling Wizard's in that programs aren't operating software independently.
 The key architectural difference is the underlying engine — Calerity uses an AI-based approach, while Thrawn's SPL is rooted in mathematical programming and operations research to produce provably optimal results.

 Pricing: Contact vendor.